Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Find unbiased reviews on travel insurance brands and find a provider you can trust.
+Find unbiased reviews on travel insurance brands and find a company and policy you can trust.

 With literally hundreds of different travel insurance policies available, sorting through all the noise to find something affordable, trustworthy and coverage you actually need can be overwhelming.
 We’ll provide tips on what to look for when reading travel insurance reviews online to help you make an informed decision on both the policy and provider you choose.
 If you’re ready to compare quotes from travel insurance brands, simply enter your trip details in the form below.

 - Travel Accident Coverage : up to $50,000

 Make sure you're covered in case your planned trip unexpectedly goes awry.

 Travel insurance reviews

 Starting to read reviews on different policies but not exactly sure what to look out for?
 Here are some key points to look at when comparing policies:

 - Do you have coverage?
 It’s not uncommon for other types of insurance — such as health, homeowners or coverage from your credit cards — to provide some form of coverage while overseas.

 - How much does the coverage cost?
 Look for a policy option that’s competitively priced.
 Most policies will offer options with different levels of coverage like comprehensive, essentials and basic — each with different pricing based on what’s covered.

 - What are you actually covered for?
 It’s not enough to just glance over the coverage options.
 Read through the conditions for claim payment, exclusions and other fine print.